 When I designed the first ring I wanted to focus in on the battle even more.
 That is why I chose to use just the lion and snakes and exclude the skull.
 The lion sits atop the ring defending on our behalf and the snakes are attacking from below.
 The ring is a reminder to keep the lion on top.
 I had both the buckle and the first ring finished but I still couldn’t come up with the right name.
 I wanted the name to clearly represent the focus of the art.
 I needed help.
 So we decided to show them to a few of our very good friends to get their ideas.
 After explaining the design, there was one suggestion that stuck out from the rest.
 A really great customer of ours came up with a name that really connected to my intended meaning.
 So thank you for your help!
 Every piece in this collection will carry the same name as a reminder of the real king of the show, The Guardian.

-The Guardian is available as two rings, two pendants, two styles of cufflinks, and two different types of buckle—standard and dress.
+In the Guardian series are two rings, two pendants, four bracelets, three different types of buckle—standard, dress, and latch—and two styles of cufflinks.
 Click thumbnails below to view full product details.